 3) Highlight solidarity and tolerance between two communities.

-European active citizenship: The two islands are identical by their mediterranean culture and history but different by their borders.
+European active citizenship: The two islands are identical in their mediterranean culture and history but different in their borders.
 By involving youngsters in the creation of the activities, TIOM has supported participants to feel entirely part of the project, opening borders and creating a link between the islands, using cultural activities through non-formal education workshops and creating open discussion spaces.

-“Two Islands, One Move” has proved the idea of an European community with a unique identity and a future strongly connected.
+“Two Islands, One Move” has proved the idea of an European community with a unique identity and strongly intertwined destinies.

 Solidarity and tolerance: The applicant organisation, Mine Vaganti works since 2010 to promote sport as a tool for integration and to fight against those social problems in the North of Sardinia.
 Sardinia and Corsica are isolated from their mainland, creating a feeling of exclusion.
-They are closer to each other than from their mainlands.
-By developing the international opportunities, highlighting the 50 minutes short way to meet each other, TIOM has erased differences and isolation feeling.
+They are closer to each other than to their mainlands.
+By developing international opportunities, highlighting the 50 minutes short way to meet each other, TIOM erased differences and isolation feelings.

 The international exchange through culture and physical activities entered in a process of a common cultural legacy heritage and discovery, pedagogical education on physical activity for all, and started an open dialogue between common problems and their solutions.